CGRG-lab/doc-archive/docs/best-practice/git.md

         - add `**/data/*.mat` to exclude any `.mat` files in all folders named `data` (`.mat` files under the subfolders of `data` will NOT be excluded)
         - add `**/data/**/*.mat` to exclude any `.mat` files under all folders named `data` (`.mat` files under the subfolders of `data` will also be excluded)
 - Develop on a branch other than `master` or `main`
-- Don't commit many changes at once, split them in multiple commits
+- Don't commit many unrelated changes at once, split them into multiple commits so that the changes in each commit are related.
+In this way, the commit message can more accurately describe the change.